004: Current Sensor 200A/8AWG

 Advantages compared to other power modules

 - The current measurements use the full range of analog input voltage of the flight controller from 0.0V (corresponding to 0A) until 3.3V (corresponding to 50A, 100A, or 200A, respectively), so there is no need to adjust the parameter “BATT_AMP_OFFSET.”

 - The original 3DR power module and most Atto boards experience voltage drops during hover (0.5-1.5V) caused by the resistance of the connectors and wires.
-In the PL sensor boards, the voltage drop error is minimized as only the resistance of the positive battery wire is measured.
+In the Sensor Boards, the voltage drop error is minimized as only the resistance of the positive battery wire is measured.
 Additionally, the power supply for the BEC is separated and can be connected as close as possible to the battery.
-This results in more stable voltage/current measurements, accurate to +/- 0.5%.
+This results in more stable voltage/current measurements, accurate to /- 0.5%.

 - Furthermore, the voltage sensor has a filter which reduces the risk of false RTL trigger, which might otherwise happen in very windy conditions due to sudden motor speed up.

 - The maximum output voltage of the sensor board is limited to 3.3V, so there’s no risk of damaging the analog inputs on the flight controller.

 Each Sensor Board is thoroughly bench tested using MAUCH’s rigorous process.
 The final QC is a setup with a flight controller (Pixhawk 2.1) and connected to Mission Planner to check the current and voltage calibration values.